 If you must compete favorably with them as a web developer, it’s incredibly important that you tick off a few vital boxes, especially your LinkedIn profile.
 In this article, we’ll walk you through the necessary steps required to create the best web developer LinkedIn profile that you possibly can.

-5 Solid Tips to Improve Your LinkedIn Profile
+5 Tips to Improve Your Web Developer LinkedIn Profile

 Among several other interesting facts about LinkedIn, it’s intriguing to note that the platform currently has more than 57 million businesses listed.
 Beyond that, there are over 65 million decision-makers on the platform.